Our Stance to Corporate Governance

 The global business environment is changing more rapidly than ever before.
 To continuously increase our corporate value and competitiveness in today’s world, we emphasize swift decision-making and execution.
 We also place an emphasis on sound, highly transparent business operations in compliance with relevant laws and regulations.
 In order to meet these challenges, we draw clear lines of authority within our organization and set responsibilities in accordance with each management function, assigning each role to the best person for the job.

-In line with the revised Companies Act, as from May 1, 2015, Advantest further strengthened its corporate governance and Board of Directors’ audit function under the institution of the newly introduced a company with an audit & supervisory committee, and with the aim of further increasing our company value, from June 24, 2015 we formally transformed into a Company with an Audit & Supervisory Committee.
-As an organization, we have a Board of Directors, an Audit & Supervisory Committee and an Accounting Auditor.
+We have been implementing Company with an Audit & Supervisory Committee system since June 2015.
+Advantest further strengthened its corporate governance and Board of Directors’ audit function under the company with an audit & supervisory committee which the audit and supervisory committee member uses their voting rights in Board of Director Meetings, and with the aim of further increasing our corporate value.
 Furthermore we have established a structure that can quickly respond to the rapidly changing business environment, and in order to strengthen our corporate governance, starting from 2003 we introduced an executive officer system.

 Corporate governance structure